AdobeDocs/media-analytics.en/help/use-cases/xdm-updates/migrate-profiles.md

 1. Validate that the profiles are still working as expected.

-See the [Content ID](https://experienceleague.adobe.com/en/docs/media-analytics/using/implementation/variables/audio-video-parameters#content-id) parameter on the [Audio and video parameters](https://experienceleague.adobe.com/en/docs/media-analytics/using/implementation/variables/audio-video-parameters) page to map between the old fields and the new fields.
+See the [Content ID](/help/reporting/variables/dimensions/core/content.md) parameter and the rest of the streaming media variables documented under [Streaming media services](/help/media-overview.md) to map between the old fields and the new fields.
 The old field path can be found under the "XDM Field Path" property while the new field path can be found under the "Reporting XDM Field Path" property.

 ## Example